United States forms

 - After filing DS-156E — I-539 may be the next step (Extension of stay or change of status for E visa dependents)

-- Applications that are incomplete or lack proper documentation will be returned.
+- Applications lacking completeness or proper documentation will be returned.

-- Neglecting to furnish proof of a substantial investment can lead to application setbacks.
+- Neglecting to furnish evidence of substantial investment or trade can lead to application setbacks.

 - When the official instructions indicate this form is required